Tillie Pierce: American Civil War

+Fo' de Lod's sake, you chillen, cum right long quick!
+If dem Rebs dun kotch you, dev tear you all up,' and similar expressions.
+These terrible warnings were sure to have the desired effect; for, with their eyes open wider than ever, they were not long in hastening their steps.

 Eve of the Battle of Gettysburg

 When Tillie Pierce and her friends heard that Union troops were already on the move just after breakfast on the morning of July 1, 1863, they hurried off to watch the spectacle unfold on Washington Street:

 First came a long line of cavalry, then wagon after wagon passed by for quite awhile.
 Again we sang patriotic songs as they moved along.
 Some of these wagons were filled with stretchers and other articles; in others we noticed soldiers reclining, who were doubtless in some way disabled.

 It was between nine and ten o'clock when we first noticed firing in the direction of Seminary Ridge.
 At first the sound was faint, then it grew louder.
 Soon the booming of cannon was heard, then great clouds of smoke were seen rising beyond the ridge.
 The sound became louder and louder, and was now incessant.
 The troops passing us moved faster, the men had now become excited and urged on their horses.
 The battle was waging.
 This was my first terrible experience.

 I remember hearing some of the soldiers remarking that there was no telling how soon some of them would be brought back in those ambulances, or carried on the stretchers.
 I hardly knew what it meant, but I learned afterward, even before the day had passed.

 It was almost noon when the last of the train had passed and I began to think of dinner and the folks at home.